Bandwidth porting guideFollow

 Order activation (Day of FOC)

 All non-project on-net porting requests are currently activated at 11:30 a.m.
-ET.
+ET by default.
 Most off-net porting requests are also activated at this time, but please contact a member of the Bandwidth LNP team to confirm the time any specific order will be activated if this is a critical need.
 Because project ports are subject to non-standardized intervals, activation times will be scheduled according to customers’ requests according to the project porting schedule that is in place with the other carrier.
 Bandwidth doesn't currently support specific port time activations for any other type of port requests.

 |Type of LNP Order||Set Activation Time||Other Activation Time|